Downloading content for offline mode

 11. Zinc supplementation

-• If children between six months and 15 years of age who have diarrhoea are given extra zinc together with ORS, they are less likely to get very sick and will recover faster.
+If children between six months and five years of age who have diarrhoea are given extra zinc together with ORS, they are less likely to get very sick and will recover faster.

-• Use treated or boiled water to make both zinc and ORS solutions.
+• Use treated or boiled water to make the zinc solution.

 • Make sure that the cups and utensils used to make the solution are clean, and that water containers are clean and covered.